United League of Arakan: Rohingya crisis

 Since 2024, the ULA is continually attempting reconciliation with the Rohingya minority in its administered areas.
 This includes allowing freedom of movement in central Rakhine and Paletwa.
 However, considering the past actions of AA towards the Rohingya, and accusations of atrocities, the Rohingya community remains split in regards to the ULA's efforts.
 To address issues within the Muslim community living in ULA-controlled areas, the APRG set up a Muslim Affairs Council and an advisory body in Maungdaw District.
 The advisory body, which the locals refer to as a "jury," is headed by a Rohingya official, U Bassel.
 U Bassel claims that there is no major ethnic conflict in Buthidaung and Maungdaw after AA took control.

 During the 2025 Eid al-Adha, the ULA repealed a 5% tax on donated Qurbani animals.
 After having villages submit reports with the number of animals and the names of donors, the animals were donated to Rohingya, Kamein, and other Muslim communities. in Maungdaw Township, Buthidaung Township, Kyauktaw Township, Mrauk-U Township, Minbya Township, Pauktaw Township, and Rathedaung Township.
 50 sacks of rice were also distributed to each village.

-According to The Irrawaddy, there are at least 5,000 Rohingya in the ULA/AA civil service, including ward and village administrators in Maungdaw and Buthidaung alone.
+According to The Irrawaddy, there are at least 5,000 Muslims in the ULA/AA civil service, including ward and village administrators in Maungdaw and Buthidaung alone.

-On 30 August 2025, Twan Mrat Naing visited the Maungdaw Myoma Mosque with Rohingya community leaders.
+On 30 August 2025, Twan Mrat Naing visited the Maungdaw Myoma Mosque with Muslim community leaders.
 The mosque was eventually reopened on 12 September 2025.

 Martial law

-On March 2025, the ULA revealed a "National Defense Emergency Provision" where military-age men and women would be chosen for conscription, and those who are not severely ill are prevented from leaving AA-controlled areas of Rakhine State.
+In March 2025, the ULA revealed a "National Defense Emergency Provision" where military-age men and women would be chosen for conscription, and those who are not severely ill are prevented from leaving AA-controlled areas of Rakhine State.
 Traders are also not allowed to bring "extra people."